 Keep an open mind during your time abroad.
 Relatively similar though the host culture may seem, you’re away from home and away from your usual points of reference.
 From the outset, you may notice more visible differences, such as your bedroom and bathroom perhaps being smaller than what you’re accustomed to, or the local diet being different from what you had imagined.
 Furthermore, madrileñ@s may interact differently from how people do in your hometown.
 Let go and enjoy the ride!

-The necessary acclimation process can be challenging, whether you are admitting it to yourself or not, and you may find your feelings ranging from excitement to missing friends and family back home.
+The necessary acclimation process can be challenging, whether you are admitting it to yourself or not.
+You may find your feelings ranging from excitement to missing friends and family back home.
 Know that this is normal, and don’t be afraid to reach out to your support system in Madrid.
 It goes without saying that your study abroad experience will have negative moments, just like any other experience in life.

 • establishing easily attainable goals, especially writing them down